 For example, the “World’s End” bar is situated inside an old fuel tank and sometimes giant robots can be found abandoned across the city.

 The protagonist is Mary Raven, a former astronaut who visits Ignition City in order to discover who killed his father, a former war hero space pilot, and have his revenge.
 She is mainly inspired, as Warren Ellis revealed in his blog, by Magdalene Veen, singer and belly dancer of the band Abney Park.
 Mary Raven will have to make her way through the cynicism, the resentment and the corruption of the city inhabitants.

 The five issues of Ignition City have been published by Avatar Press and were collected in paperback in Ignition City Volume I. It is a must-read for people who are interested in retrofuturistic comics.
 The story is also full of references to various classics like Dune and the Lensmen saga, making it a special travel across decades of science-fiction.

-This story originally appeared in Gatehouse Gazette #20 (September 2011), p.
+This story first appeared in Gatehouse Gazette 20 (September 2011), p.
 26, with the headline “Ignition City”.